 If you drink too much fluid between hemodialysis sessions, you may feel short of breath and your heart will have to work harder.
 Your blood pressure may be high.
 You may gain weight or get edema or swelling.

-Here is a list of fruits and vegetables that contain low, medium and high amounts of potassium for a single serving.
-A serving size is 1 Cup raw or ½ Cup cooked, or one medium-sized fruit.
+See our list of fruits and vegetables that contain low, medium and high amounts of potassium for a single serving.
+A serving size is 1 cup raw or ½ cup cooked, or one medium-sized fruit.

 Low Potassium Group

-(try to choose most of your fruits and vegetables from this group)
+Choose most of your fruits and vegetables from this group.